Baki the Grappler: Anime

 Both series were licensed for a North American English release by Funimation Entertainment.
-They released both series as one on 12 DVDs, each with four episodes, beginning on June 14, 2005 with the last released on February 27, 2007.
-Two box sets were released on January 23, 2007 and March 25, 2008, the first included volumes 1-6 (1st series), while the second included 7-12 (2nd series).
+They released both series as one on 12 DVDs, each with four episodes, beginning on June 14, 2005, with the last released on February 27, 2007.
+Two box sets were released on January 23, 2007, and March 25, 2008, the first included volumes 1-6 (1st series), while the second included 7-12 (2nd series).
 A set including every episode was released on September 2, 2008.

-Funimation's English version was one of the launch-shows on their own television channel, Funimation Channel, which debuted on June 19, 2006.
-Baki was broadcast on weekends at 11:30pm, switching to the 10:00pm slot on September 4, 2006.
+Funimation's English version was one of the launch shows on their own television channel, Funimation Channel, which debuted on June 19, 2006.
+Baki was broadcast on weekends at 11:30 pm, switching to the 10:00 pm slot on September 4, 2006.
 Dubbed in English, the episodes were edited for time but do not appear to have been edited for content.
-The opening theme is the song "Child Prey" by Japanese metal band Dir en grey, who is signed to Free-Will.
+The opening theme is the song "Child Prey" by Japanese metal band Dir En Grey, which is signed to Free-Will.

 In December 2016, it was announced that the "Most Evil Death Row Convicts" arc of the second manga series would be receiving an anime television adaptation.
 Titled Baki, like the second manga series, the 26-episode series is directed by Toshiki Hirano at TMS Entertainment with character designs handled by Fujio Suzuki and scripts overseen by Tatsuhiko Urahata.
-It began streaming on Netflix on June 25, 2018 in Japan, and started streaming on December 18, 2018 outside Japan.
+It began streaming on Netflix on June 25, 2018, in Japan, and started streaming on December 18, 2018, outside Japan.
 The series then started airing on several Japanese television channels beginning with Tokyo MX1 on July 1.
 Its opening theme song is "Beastful" by Granrodeo and its ending theme "Resolve" is performed by Azusa Tadokoro with lyrics by Miho Karasawa.
-Sentai Filmworks released it on Blu-ray on May 25, 2021 with a new English dub.
+Sentai Filmworks released it on Blu-ray on May 25, 2021, with a new English dub.